On the complexity of cusped non-hyperbolicity

-In the irreducible case, find a maximal set $\hat{D}$ of pairwise-normally-non-isotopic normal disks in $\TT$.
-By \cite[Theorem 6.2]{JT95}, we may arrange that the disks of $\hat{D}$ have coordinate vectors that all are vertices of the same facet of the convex polytope defined by the matching equations (see \cite[Theorem 6.2]{JT95}).
-By \cite{HLP99} and Haken finiteness, the union of these disks has polynomial bit-size.
-Using Lackenby's method for taking complements (Theorem \ref{thm:lackenby} above), construct on the exterior $\TT - \hat{D}$ a triangulation $\hat{\TT}$ of size polynomial in $|\TT|$.
+In the irreducible case, find a maximal set $\hat{D}$ of non-isotopic normal (\emph{sic}) compressing disks in $\TT$.
+By the work of Jaco and Tollefson, specifically \cite[Theorem 6.2]{JT95}, we may arrange that the disks of $\hat{D}$ are all fundamental surfaces.
+(This is because Jaco and Tollefson construct vertex-normal disks.
+Briefly, a vertex-normal disk $S$ is a normal disk admitting no sum of the form $S + \cdots + S = X + Y$ with $X,Y$ not consisting of disjoint copies of $S$.
+Vertex-normal disks are always fundamental.)
+So by Lemma \ref{lem:hlp} and Haken finiteness, the union of these disks has polynomial bit-size.
+By Proposition \ref{prp:exterior} above, construct on the exterior $\TT - \hat{D}$ a triangulation $\hat{\TT}$ of size polynomial in $|\TT|$.

 Suppose every component of $\hat{\TT}$ had $\beta_1 = 0$.
 Then each component would have a sphere boundary component.
 By irreducibility, each component would be a ball, and $\TT$ would be a handlebody, contrary to assumption.
 So some component $K$ of $\hat{\TT}$ has $\beta_1 > 0$, and is irreducible.
 If $\partial K$ were compressible, then it would admit a compressing disk.
 This would imply that $\TT$ would admit yet another normal disk disjoint from $\hat{D}$ and not normally isotopic to any element of $\hat{D}$, contrary to the maximality of $\hat{D}$.
 Thus $\partial K$ is incompressible.
-We may construct a certificate $c_{inc}$ of this fact of size polynomial in $|\TT|$ by \cite[Theorem 1.7]{Lackenby16}.
+We may construct a certificate $c_{inc}$ of this fact of size polynomial in $|\TT|$ by Theorem \ref{thm:incomp_lknby}.
 Together, we contend $\hat{D}$, $\hat{\TT}$, $K$, and $c_{inc}$ constitute a certificate that $\TT$ is not a handlebody.